BiggillyBoyMan/tp/docs/DeveloperGuide.md

       - `add n/Google a/SWE Intern e/invalid-email t/Role i/Technology s/Applied d/2024-12-31` (invalid email format)
       - `add n/Google a/SWE Intern e/recruit@google.com t/Role i/Technology s/InvalidStatus d/2024-12-31` (invalid status)
       - `add n/Google a/SWE Intern e/recruit@google.com t/Role i/Technology s/Applied d/31-12-2024` (invalid date format)
+      - `add n/Google a/SWE Intern e/recruit@google.com t/Role i/Technology s/Applied d/2030-01-01` (date not before 2030-01-01)

       **Expected:** Similar to previous case.
 No application is added.
 Specific error messages are shown for each invalid field:
       - Company name: "Company names should only contain alphanumeric characters, spaces, and the special characters & . , ' -"
       - Industry: "Industry should be one of: Technology, Finance, Healthcare, Education, Retail, Consulting, Manufacturing, Government, Nonprofit, Other"
       - Email: "Emails should be in the format local-part@domain and adhere to the following constraints..."
       - Status: "Status should be one of: Saved, Applied, Interviewing, Offer, Rejected"
-      - Deadline: "Deadline should be in the format YYYY-MM-DD"
+      - Deadline: "Deadline should be in the format YYYY-MM-DD and must be a date between today and before 2030-01-01."

    1. **Test case:** Add duplicate application<br>
       First: `add n/Google a/SWE Intern e/recruit@google.com t/Role i/Technology s/Applied d/2024-12-31`<br>